Segment Anything in 3D with Radiance Fields: Experiments

-\paragraph{2D segmentation models} In addition to SAM, we also incorporate four other prompt-based 2D segmentation models~\cite{seem, sofiiuk2022reviving, liu2023simpleclick, chen2022focalclick} into our framework to demonstrate the generalization ability of SA3D.
-The evaluation results on the NVOS dataset is shown in Table~\ref{tab:ablation_seg_model}.
+In addition to SAM, we also incorporate four other prompt-based 2D segmentation models~\cite{seem, sofiiuk2022reviving, liu2023simpleclick, chen2022focalclick} into our framework to demonstrate the generalization ability of SA3D.
+The evaluation results on the NVOS dataset are shown in Table~\ref{tab:ablation_seg_model}.
+With different 2D segmentation models, SA3D performs stably.
+Though the performance of SA3D with SEEM~\cite{seem} is somewhat lower than with SAM, it can support more kinds of input prompts like reference images.
+These results indicate the potential of SA3D for integration with diverse segmentation models to support various 3D segmentation tasks.